memfault/interrupt/_drafts/monitoring-battery-life.md

 author: tyler
 ---

 I’ve been a firmware engineer at two wearable companies in the past, Pebble and Fitbit, and there was always one class of customer support tickets and user complaints that never went away: issues around battery life.
-It was a constant whack-a-mole game because it seemed like every new firmware version introduced a battery regression.
+It was a constant game of whack-a-mole with every new firmware version introducing a battery regression.

 Battery life is essential for many products we use in our daily lives: our phone, car, vacuum, watch, headphones, ring, mouse keyboard, and more are all becoming battery-operated devices.
-Although some of us individuals might want to keep these things plugged in, an overwhelming number of customers are demanding wireless and battery-operated devices, so hardware companies are selling them.
+Although some of us might want to keep these things plugged in, an overwhelming number of customers are demanding wireless and battery-operated devices, so hardware companies are selling them.

 The ideal situation is that for every new hardware release, each new firmware update, and for 99% of customers, there are no surprises around battery life.